-Single Life Annuity - at a minimum provides guaranteed fixed monthly payments for your lifetime.
+Single Life Annuity at a minimum provides guaranteed fixed monthly payments for your lifetime.

-Joint Life Annuity - at a minimum provides guaranteed fixed monthly payments for your lifetime, and in the event of your death, payments continue in whole or in part to your spouse for his or her lifetime.
+Joint Life Annuity at a minimum provides guaranteed fixed monthly payments for your lifetime, and in the event of your death, payments continue in whole or in part to your spouse for their lifetime.